Blog Details

 Additional Costs:

 Abutment (Post):The abutment’s cost can vary based on the material used (metal, ceramic, or zirconia) and the type of dental implant.
-The complexity of the case, including whether the implant site requires additional treatment, can also affect the cost.
+The complexity of the case, including whether the surgical procedure site requires additional treatment like bone substitutes, can also affect the cost.

-Crown (Tooth Cap):The cost of the crown depends on the material (e.g., porcelain, ceramic, or metal) and the design.
+Crown (Tooth Cap):The cost of the artificial tooth depends on the material (e.g., porcelain, ceramic, or metal) and the design.
 Custom-made crowns or those requiring advanced techniques, like CAD/CAM technology, can lead to higher prices.

 Full-Mouth Dental Implants Cost (All-on-4 or All-on-6):

-All-on-4 (per arch):The cost depends on factors like the type of implants used, the materials chosen for the replacement teeth, and the complexity of the procedure.
-Geographic location, surgeon's experience, and the need for additional treatments (e.g., bone grafting) can influence the cost.
+All-on-4 (per arch):The cost depends on factors like the type of implants used, the materials chosen for the artificial teeth, and the complexity of dental implant surgery.
+Geographic location, surgeon's experience, and the need for additional treatments (e.g., bone substitutes / bone grafts) can influence the cost.

 All-on-6 (per arch):The cost varies depending on similar factors as the All-on-4 procedure but is typically higher due to the additional implants.
 The complexity of the case, such as the condition of the jawbone, also impacts pricing.